 Huge zoom of Huawei P30 Pro

-Until today there was no practical example of optical zoom in a smartphone that could go beyond 2x or 3x due to physical constraint, but Huawei P30 Pro is the first to integrate periscope style lens mechanism that can zoom in up to 5x.
+Until today there was no practical example of optical zoom in a smartphone that could go beyond 2x or 3x due to physical constraints, but Huawei P30 Pro is the first to integrate a periscope style lens mechanism that can zoom in up to 5x.

 Technically, it’s not a zoom; instead, the phone switches to the telephoto lens when the 5x toggle button is pressed.
-In between 1x and 3x, the phone makes use of the hardware and inbuilt software prowess for exercising digital zoom.
+In between 1x and 3x, the phone uses the hardware and inbuilt software prowess for exercising digital zoom.
 Between 3x and 5x images from both the primary and telephoto lenses are combined and treated through AI for more refined images.

-Beyond 5x up til 10x, the phone uses the combination of optical zoom and super-resolution processing.
+Beyond 5x up to 10x, the phone uses a combination of optical zoom and super-resolution processing.
 It takes multiple RAW images in this process, which Huawei calls a lossless hybrid zoom.
 Although it is not lossless entirely, however, the variation is very tiny to ignore.

-Practically speaking, we could obtain acceptable photos up till 35x; beyond that, it is a hit and trial with lots of wobbling to deal with even with the tripods.
+We could practically obtain acceptable photos up to 35x; beyond that, it is a hit and trial with lots of wobbling to deal with, even with the tripods.

 The TOF sensor has a more significant role to play both in the day and low light photography.
-It assists the primary camera by creating a depth map for accurately calculating the distance to the subject that not only results in a quick focus – in a fraction of a second even in the low light – but also produces some adorable portraits due to 3D mapping.
+It assists the primary camera by creating a depth map for accurately calculating the distance to the subject that results in a quick focus – in a fraction of a second even in the low light – and produces some adorable portraits due to 3D mapping.

 Notice how the ToF sensor has efficiently detected the edges of the subject.
 In the end, you get natural color reproduction and a less aggressive bouquet effect.